dmytro-ulianov/throned-react-resource-ts/README.md

 > `(params: Params, config?: Config) => Promise<Data>`

-Function that return a promise and may fail with `Error` type.
-Accepts optional second parameter of type `Config`.
+Function that returns a promise and may fail with `Error` type (Error type that provided is `useResource` type parameters).
+Accepts optional second parameter of type `Config`. `Config` is `{ signal: AbortController.signal }` that you can pass into your fetch to enable cancellation.

 #### `props`